joey-qytyku/OS-90-i386/docs/dosvm.md

 # Virtual Machine manager

 VMMs are a special type of driver.
 There can only be one running on a system.
-This driver is responsible for terminating and creating virtual machinesmm configuring resources etc,interrupts.
+This driver is responsible for terminating and creating virtual machines configuring resources etc,interrupts.
 The kernel provides a simple interface that makes this possible.

 TSR programs do not work.